Table of Contents

 For those who like to keep it simple, Sling TV has multiple great pricing models.
 There are three packages to choose from.

 The Sling TV packages consist of Sling Orange, Sling Blue, and Sling Orange and Blue.
 Sling Orange is $35 per month for up to 32 channels.
 It is good for NCAA football and for families.
 Sling Blue is $35 per month for up to 43 channels.
 It is a good option for those who watch pro football and news.
 Lastly, Sling Orange and Blue is $50 per month for up to 51 channels.
 It is a good option for those who watch a little bit of everything.
-All services – Sling Orange, Blue, and Orange and Blue offer the first month for only $10.
+Sling Orange and Sling Blue offer the first month for only $10, while Sling Orange & Blue offers the first month for $20.
 After the first month, regular prices resume.

 Sling Orange and Sling Blue not only cost the same, but they include many of the same Sling TV channels.
 The differences in these packages come into focus when you start to review select channels and features and depending on the number devices you want to stream.
 (More on that below.)
 Sling Orange + Blue is a hybrid package that includes all channels in both Sling Orange and Sling Blue.